Twister915/Engine/README.md

 ```
    * To Change the file header in IntelliJ do File > settings > search file and code templates > Includes > File Header > Paste in the file header ;)
    * If you have a utility file in gearz make it implement GUtility so we can easily find them (only in gearz)
-   * If you have a method you made for let's say headhunter and it is a good utility method that can be put in a utlity file in gearz then give it the annotation @GUtilityMethod
+   * If you have a method you made for let's say headhunter and it is a good utility method that can be put in a utility file in gearz then give it the annotation @GUtilityMethod
    * If you have a abstract class or something that you think should be moved to gearz make the class implement Move2Gearz

 Branch Naming: